The Strongest Tank's Labyrinth Raids

 The Strongest Tank's Labyrinth Raids: A Tank with a Rare 9999 Resistance Skill Got Kicked from the Hero's Party (最強タンクの迷宮攻略, Saikyō Tank no Meikyū Kōryaku) is a Japanese light novel series written by Ryūta Kijima and illustrated by Sando.
 It was initially serialized as a web novel published on the user-generated novel publishing site Shōsetsuka ni Narō from July 2018 to February 2021.
 It was later acquired by Shufunotomo who began releasing it as a light novel under their Hero Bunko imprint in April 2019.
 A manga adaptation illustrated by Makoto Kisaragi began serialization on Square Enix's Manga Up! app in May 2019.
 An anime television series adaptation produced by Studio Polon aired from January to March 2024.

+Plot

+Rud, a devoted tank, serves as the shield of the Hero's Party and possesses the highest defense stat ever recorded.
+Unlike his companions, Rud does not raid labyrinths for glory or wealth; his sole motivation is to find a legendary wish-granting treasure rumored to lie within them, which he hopes will cure his younger sister's illness.
+Despite his reliability, Rud is blamed when a raid ends in failure and is expelled from the party by its arrogant hero, who misunderstands Rud's abilities and deems him useless.

+With no place left in the party, Rud sets out to return to his hometown, but his journey takes an unexpected turn when he saves a young girl from a monster attack.
+The girl possesses the extremely rare Appraisal skill, which reveals the true nature of Rud's abilities, with his defense value of 9999.
+Armed with this newfound understanding of his strength, Rud begins a new path as an independent adventurer, continuing his quest through labyrinths while protecting others and pursuing the miracle that could save his sister.